yoavmil/angular-threejs-starter/src/app/nav-cube/readme.md

 * corner faces (front-left-top ...)

 ### TODO
+* tween
-* callback to rotate user camera
+* optional callback to fit camera to screen
 * capture or release mouse events, depends on click position
   * this is not easy
+* add lights, ambient + directional light should be upper right of the camera, directed to [0,0,0].
-* add lights
+  * phong material
+  * question is about canavs material
+* highlight on hover by displaying the border of that face, hiding the rest of the borders.